Gwyneth Paltrow Publishes Explicit Guide To Anal Sex On Her Goop Website

 — Daily Express (@Daily_Express) March 24, 2017

-Joannides explained that most misconceptions about anal sex stem from its portrayal in pornography which has become very readily accessible since the advent of the Internet.
+Joannides explained that most misconceptions about anal sex stem from its portrayal in pornography, which has become very readily accessible since the advent of the Internet.
 According to Joannides, due to the fact that the primary purpose of pornography is salacious rather than educational the portrayal of anal sex in pornography is often misleading.

-He offered tips about how to perform the sex act comfortably and enjoyably, but warned sex partners about the health risks of the act.
+He offered tips on how to perform the sex act comfortably and enjoyably but warned sex partners about the health risks of the act.

 The doctors who created Gwyneth Paltrow’s new $90 vitamins explain what’s in them https://t.co/ZE4sVjJZQe pic.twitter.com/Mf3HkxkfEA